Women in German Studies: W+IGS Postgraduate Essay Prize

-WIGS Book Prize
+W+IGS Book Prize

 The Women in German Studies Book Prize was established in 2015 and is sponsored by "Peter Lang" Oxford.
 Members of WIGS who are preparing their first book for publication are encouraged to submit proposals.
 All topics within German Studies are welcome.
 The winning book proposal is selected by the WIGS committee and the commissioning editor for German Studies at "Peter Lang" Oxford presents the prize at the annual WIGS conference.
 The winner of the prize in each year receives £150.
-The Call for Book Proposals is published annually on the "WIGS blog".